spotDL/spotify-downloader/README.md

 cd Spotify-Downloader
 pip install -U -r requirements.txt
 ```

-You'll also need to install avconv (use `--ffmpeg` option when using the script if you want `ffmpeg`):
+You'll also need to install FFmpeg for conversion (use `--avconv` if you'd like to use that instead):

-`sudo apt-get install libav-tools` (`brew install libav` for Mac)
+Linux: `sudo apt-get install ffmpeg`
+Mac: `brew install ffmpeg --with-libass --with-opus --with-fdk-aac`

 ### Windows

 Assuming you have Python already installed..

-- Download Libav-Tools for windows: https://builds.libav.org/windows/release-gpl/libav-x86_64-w64-mingw32-11.7.7z.
-Copy all the contents of bin folder (of libav) to Scripts folder (in your python's installation directory).
+- Download FFmpeg for windows from [here](http://ffmpeg.zeranoe.com/builds/).
+Copy `ffmpeg.exe` from bin folder (of FFmpeg) to Scripts folder (in your python's installation directory).

-- Download the zip file of this repository and extract its contents in your python's installation folder as well.
+- Download the zip file of this repository and extract its contents in your python's installation folder.

+Change your current working directory to python's installation directory.
 Shift+right-click on empty area and open cmd and type:

 `"Scripts/pip.exe" install -U -r requirements.txt`

 - If you do not want to naviagte to your python folder from the command-line everytime you want to run the script, you can have your python 'PATH' environment variables set and then you can run the script from any directory.
-    - python install folder: like (C:\Program Files\Python36)
-    - python scripts folder: like (C:\Program Files\Python36\Scripts)

 ## Instructions for Downloading Songs